tdiprima/langchain-lab/Tutorial1/docs/task_processor_langgraph.md

-### Here's a super-clear breakdown of how I built the script! 🚀
+### Here's a super-clear breakdown of how the script was built! 🚀

 1. The Core Idea 🎯
   - Built a task processor that can analyze ANY task you give it